seblee97/inference_suboptimality/README.md

 ## Datasets

 We do not provide the datasets directly in this repository.
-However we are using standard datasets (e.g. MNIST, CIFAR10) that can be loaded with the torchvision datasets module.
-To retrieve the datasets, run:
+However we are using modifications of standard datasets (e.g. MNIST, CIFAR10) that can be loaded with the torchvision datasets module.
+To retrieve the datasets, and make the requisite modifications (the binarisation specified by [Larochelle et al](https://dl.acm.org/doi/abs/10.1145/1390156.1390224)) run:

 ```python data/get_datasets.py```